Last updated on April 16, 2021

 - We are actively hiring to better support our Neighborhood Leads and to build and maintain relationships with key partners that can help us ensure that Nextdoor neighborhoods truly reflect their communities.

 Creating a trusted brand: Supporting organizations that fight for equality

 - As a company we are able to support and highlight for our members organizations whose sole mission is to uphold social and racial equality.
 We are proud to be running pro-bono advertising to organizations such as NAACP, ViBe Theater Experience, and LA Voice, and will continue to add to this roster.

 At Nextdoor, our hyperlocal platform can create connections and spark dialogue about important issues at the neighborhood level.
 Our responsibility is to ensure a civil and respectful environment that helps neighbors build enduring relationships and stronger communities.
 We know racial injustice will not be solved overnight, and much of the impactful work will take time and be ongoing.
 Meaningful change will only come from continuing to make this our number one priority across all areas of the company.

 Updated on June 11, 2020:

 A note to neighbors from our CEO, Sarah Friar

 Let me say it unequivocally: Racism has no place on Nextdoor.

-First, I want to express my outrage and sadness for those who have been hurt by the legacy of racism in the United States.
+First, I want to express my outrage and sadness for those who have been hurt by the legacy of racism and racial inequality in the United States.
 I am heartbroken for those experiencing loss and grief right now.

 Recent events have acutely exposed that some of the behavior we see on our platform is not at all in line with our values as a company.
 We’ve heard from many Black neighbors that they do not feel welcome and respected.
 For this, we are sorry.
 This, we must change.